BCCVL/BCCVL_Test_Environment/README.md

 **From Scratch**:

-If you have provisions with the Incremental update, you can always do a clean install from scratch.
+If you have problems with the Incremental update, you can always do a clean install from scratch.

 1. Update this repo